Skip to main content

 Parameters

--e, --envThe environment where the application was deployed.
+-e, --envEnvironment where the Application was deployed.
 Required.

 stk destroy app --env prod